 What if I change my mind and don’t want to use hospice?

 The patient has the right to revoke hospice care at any time.
-If the patient improves, the disease stabilizes, or the patient goes into remission and no longer meets the medical criteria, hospice care would be discontinued.
+Sometimes, the patient’s disease stabilizes and they and no longer meet the medical criteria for hospice.
+In that case, the patient is discharged and referred to our palliative care program for continued support.
 The patient can return to hospice care if their condition declines and they are once again hospice eligible.

 Who is involved in the care of the patient?

-Hope Hospice care is delivered by a qualified team of professionals with specialized training in hospice care.
+Hope’s hospice care is delivered by a qualified team of professionals with specialized training in hospice care.
 The hospice team includes a medical director, nurse, social worker, home health aide, spiritual counselor, and trained volunteers who work together to support the patient and family in this time of need.
-We routinely collaborate with the patient’s primary care physician who directs the hospice team providing comprehensive care.
-The hospice team actively includes and supports the family and educates them to be the primary caregivers.
-We also provide medications, supplies, and equipment related to the individual’s illness.
+We routinely collaborate with the patient’s primary care physician, who directs the hospice team in providing comprehensive care.

 Do I have to change doctors to receive hospice care?